mtollefsen/mtollefsen.github.io/_pages/home.md

 - Created a Python script that scrapped specific data on 373 professional OWL players with a ~98% success rate.

 #### OWL 2018 Rankings Dashboard
 Visualized the Overwatch League's 2018 rankings in Tableau.
-Every team's official colors and icons were manually added to authentically represent the league.
+Every team's icon and official colors were manually added to authentically represent the league.

 ![owl-2018-dashboard-example](/assets/images/owl-2018-dashboard-example.png)

 #### The Assault on Assault: An Analysis of Overwatch's Most Despised Game Mode
-- Wrote an analysis of Overwatch's controversial gamemode Assault using Jupyter Notebooks, Python, and SQL.
+- Wrote an analysis of Overwatch's controversial game mode Assault using Jupyter Notebooks, Python, and SQL.